Recommendations For Summer: Say NO to the Lion Cut

 Cats have sensitive skin and the long-haired breeds have a paper-thin, saggier skin.
-Electric clippers can be irritating to the skin.
+Electric clippers can be irritating to the skin if cropped too close.
 If a cat is hurt or unduly frightened during an attempt to shave them, it may make grooming more difficult in the future.
 When using a clipper, we recommend a very long guard or comb attachments that prevent skin irritation.

 What we Do recommend for the summer months is a belly trim and more frequent bathing.

 The Belly Trim: